mtekk/Breadcrumb-NavXT/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==
+= 5.2.1 =
+* Bug fix: Added additional checks for empty URLs and templates within `bcn_breadcrumb` to prevent various bugs when empty URLs and/or templates are passed in.
+* Bug fix: Move away from building URLs for search breadcrumbs and instead using `get_search_link()` to fix support for pretty permalinks.
+* Bug fix: Fixed issue where media items (attachments) that have not been attached to a post yet would cause an incorrect breadcrumb trail to be generated.
+* Bug fix: Fixed issue where attachments of the front page would cause PHP Warnings.
+* Bug fix: Fixed issue where attachments of the front page would have duplicate breadcrumbs for the home page.
+* Bug fix: Fixed issue where attachments of pages would have an extraneous breadcrumb relating to the page for posts.
+* Bug fix: Fixed issue with the text domain/domain path in the plugin header.
 = 5.2.0 =
 * Deprecated: The Max Breadcrumb Length setting has been deprecated in favor of [using CSS styling to perform the length limiting](http://mtekk.us/archives/guides/trimming-breadcrumb-title-lengths-with-css/ "Go to the article presenting how to shorten the breadcrumb title length using CSS").
 * Behavior change: The archive page for a post type is now generated for the top ancestor post rather than for the current page when "post parent" is used as the post's hierarchy.